BereketFeyissa/ERPNEXT/README.md

 helm repo add frappe https://helm.erpnext.com helm upgrade --install frappe-bench --namespace erpnext frappe/erpnext --set persistence.worker.storageClass=nfs

+Note: this fork adds two small enhancements compared to the original chart:

-Note: this clone adds support for attaching annotations to the PersistentVolumeClaims created by the chart.
-Use `persistence.worker.annotations` and `persistence.logs.annotations` to provide a map of annotations (default is `{}`).
-This is useful for cloud/provider-specific PVC annotations or features such as binding policies or encryption.
+- Support for attaching annotations to PVCs via `persistence.worker.annotations` and `persistence.logs.annotations` (default `{}`).
+Useful for cloud/provider-specific PVC annotations (e.g., encryption, binding policies).
+- Optional binding to an existing PersistentVolume using `persistence.worker.existingPV` and `persistence.logs.existingPV` (set to the PV name).
+When `existingPV` is set the generated PVC will include `spec.volumeName` and the template will not require `storageClass`.
 ```

 # Contents